n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.agilecrm.md

 # Agile CRM

-The Agile CRM node allows you to automate work in the Agile CRM platform and integrate Agile CRM with other applications. n8n has built-in support for a wide range of Agile CRM features, which includes basic operations like creating, getting, updating & deleting companies, contracts, and deals.
+The Agile CRM node allows you to automate work in the Agile CRM platform and integrate Agile CRM with other applications. n8n has built-in support for a wide range of Agile CRM features, which includes basic operations like creating, getting, updating and deleting companies, contracts, and deals.

 On this page, you'll find a list of operations the Agility CRM node supports and links to more resources.